emojicode/emojicode/README.md

 ## 🏁 Getting Started

-To learn more about the language and get started quickly visit Emojicode’s [documentation][4].
+**To learn more about the language and how to install Emojicode visit https://www.emojicode.org/.**

-You can easily install Emojicode from our stable prebuilt binaries.
-[See Installing Emojicode][5] for instructions.

 We highly recommend to follow Emojicode’s Twitter account [@Real\_Emojicode][6] to stay up with the latest.

 ## 🔨 Building from source

-**The following instructions apply only to the code in the master branch, which is not stable.
-[Check out the 0.5 branch for stable code.][3]**

 ### Building locally